dev-oswld/robot-framework-101/what-is-rpa.md

 # What is RPA?
 RPA stands for Robotic Process Automation.
 It refers to the use of software robots or bots to automate repetitive, rule-based tasks and processes within an organization.
 These software robots mimic human interactions with digital systems to perform tasks such as data entry, form filling, data extraction, report generation, and more.

+## ELI5
+> ELI5: Explain Like I’m 5 years old
+>
+> RPA is like having a helpful robot friend that can do repetitive computer tasks for you, making things faster and easier for everyone!

 ## Advantages of RPA
 1. **Increased Efficiency and Accuracy:** RPA can perform tasks much faster and with higher accuracy compared to humans.
 Bots can work 24/7 without getting tired or making mistakes, leading to increased productivity and reduced error rates.